Grubeo/jpp-lib/README.md

 * fast runtime usage
 * (distant future) constexpr modeling of JSON structure for quick loading of application settings

-## Compilation
+## Running unit tests
-Just run compile.js script in [nodejs](https://nodejs.org/en/).
-That will build all modules to *.o files and an current development example about this library.
+Just run make_tests.js script in [nodejs](https://nodejs.org/en/) and then jpp-test executable.
+That will build all modules to *.o files and run unit tests.

 ## Requiments
-* g++ supporting C++17 (std::variant for example)
+* c++ compiler supporting C++17 (std::variant for example)
-* optional: nodejs for auto-compiling and POSIX system for example io_handling
+* optional: nodejs and Boost.Test for unit testing

 ## Library style
 Because different library users may want to use different style for using library, we must ensure that we have all convenient APIs.
 One of examples is listed below.